Beerooke31/CupcakeSmash2025/content/step_6/_index.md

 pre = ""
 +++

-# Smashing the diamonds
+# Smashing the cupcakes

-Now that our diamonds are merrily popping up and down, let's write a function to 'smash' them!
+Now that our cupcakes are merrily popping up and down, let's write a function to 'smash' them!

 To do this, we're going to create another function called `smash` to run whenever a diamond is clicked.
 When this happens, we also want to remove the `up` class from the hole the diamond is in so that the smashed diamond pops down again.

 Add the following function to the bottom of your code:

 ```js